johnsonz/go-sni-detector/README.md

 SUPPORT COMMANDS:
 	-h, --help                   help message
-	-a, --allhostname            lookup all hostname from ip, or lookup the first one by default -r, --override               override settings
+	-a, --allhostname            lookup all hostname of ip, or lookup the first one by default -r, --override               override settings

 SUPPORT VARS: